smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![In this screenshot, after navigating to the web application directory, nodejs ./server.js & has been typed and run at the command prompt, which runs the application as a background process as well.](media/image48.png "Running web server")

-13. You will need **build agent vm** public IP address, which you can get from **Environment Details** tab.
+13. Copy **Build Agent VM** public IP address from **Environment Details** tab, you will need this for future use.

     ![Edit the app.js file in vim in the build machine to update the API URL.](media/copyip.png)

-14. From the cloud shell in the build machine edit the `app.js` file using vim.
+14. In the build machine edit the `app.js` file using vim.

        ```
        vim app.js